eleftherioszisis/multivoro/README.rst

 multivoro
 ---------

-multivoro is a python library that allows building 3D Voronoi/Laguerre tessellations with [voro++ library](http://math.lbl.gov/voro++/) exposed in python via the [nanobind library](https://github.com/wjakob/nanobind).
+multivoro is a python library that allows building 3D Voronoi/Laguerre tessellations with voro++_ exposed in python via the nanobind_ library.

 Installation